-Not long ago, it was crazy to imagine that there would be more than just the four major networks, and now, some of the best shows on television are being made on Sundance or FXX.
-Over the last few years, the overflow of TV has found its way to the internet, where Netflix, Hulu, and Amazon Prime Video aren’t just putting out content, they are putting out A LOT of it, much of it to critical and commercial acclaim.
-While those three have separated themselves from the streaming competition, there are plenty of other places to go for content both old and new, whether you’re looking to watch anime, catch-up with some Jersey Shore alums, or find out when winter is finally coming.
+Not long ago, it was crazy to imagine that there would be more than just the four major networks, and now, some of the best shows on television are being made on Sundance or FX.
+Over the last few years, the overflow of TV has found its way to the internet, where Netflix, Hulu, and Amazon Prime Video aren't just putting out content, they are putting out A LOT of it, much of it to critical and commercial acclaim.
+While those three have separated themselves from the streaming competition, there are plenty of other places to go for content both old and new, whether you're looking to watch anime, catch-up with some Jersey Shore alums, or find out get your Baby Yoda fix.

 Here is a rundown of your online streaming options.

 If British murder mysteries, comedies, and even documentaries are your cup of tea, then this American-based subscription service, with its extensive lineup of programming from across the pond, is perfect for you.
 Bonus: It also offers shows from Australia and Canada.

-Sample Programming: And Then There Were None, Miranda, Miss Fisher’s Murder Mysteries
+Sample Programming: And Then There Were None, Doc Martin, Miss Fisher's Murder Mysteries